-A reader of my Stage Fright Cure Free Report has this question: Is Propanolol a cure for stage fright?
+A reader has this question: Is propranolol a cure for stage fright?

-“Your article was very helpful.
-I have a question: Do you think the beta blockers that alot of people use can remove performance fears overnight……. like the antibiotic way of solving bacteria?
+“Your recent article was very helpful.
+I have a question: Do you think the beta-blockers that many people use can remove performance fears overnight, like the antibiotic way of solving bacteria? – Joshua

 I’m glad you found the information helpful.
-Finally knowing what stage fright really is, where it comes from and getting more objective about it can help a lot.
+Finally, knowing what stage fright is, where it comes from, and getting more objective about it can help.
 That is definitely part of what can cure stage fright.

-(Important: if you do decide to consider propanolol, you MUST clear it with your doctor, partly because you can only get it from a doctor AND because it can have serious consequences depending on your individual health status, AND there can be unexpected side effects.
-If you try it, first try it away from any performance situation to make sure of how it affects you.
-Also check out these pages: http://www.webmd.com/drugs/2/drug-6840/inderal-oral/details#precautions and http://www.webmd.com/drugs/2/drug-6840/inderal-oral/details#interactions)
+(Important: if you decide to consider propranolol, you MUST clear it with your doctor, partly because you can only get it from a doctor AND because it can have serious consequences depending on your health status, AND there can be unexpected side effects.
+If you try it, try it away from any performance situation to test how it affects you.
+Also, check out these pages: http://www.webmd.com/drugs/2/drug-6840/inderal-oral/details#precautions and http://www.webmd.com/drugs/2/drug-6840/inderal-oral/details#interactions)

 So what else can you do?

 You can train your own system to calm down.
-This takes a combination of mental, physical and practical strategies, and it is individual to you which will work the best.
+Doing this takes a combination of mental, physical, and practical strategies, and it is individual to you which will work the best.
 But here is something that will be easy for you to try.
-It has 2 parts, then combined into one.
+It has two parts, then combined into one.

-- The second part is to put some vibration into specific acupuncture points in a certain order, using a very light tapping with your fingertips.
-If you prefer, instead of tapping you can hold the points or lightly massage them.
+- The second part is to put some vibration into specific acupuncture points in a particular order, using a very light tapping with your fingertips.
+Instead of tapping, you can hold the points or lightly massage them if you prefer.